Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

 - **Spectrum Finance ISPO**: [SpectrumFi](https://spectrum.fi/) (formerly ErgoDEX) launching cross-chain to Cardano and pursuing an [ISPO per their twitter announcement](https://twitter.com/SpectrumLabs_/status/1650565473967194113?s=20)
     - They open source everything and have a steadfast grassroots community.
 We’ll keep an eye on these potential pools as this launch may be big.
-- **Iagon ISPO** might rip like FAX and pool stake from single small pools.
+- **Iagon ISPO** might rip like FAX and remove pool stake from single small pools.
 - **Goofy Goofers**: Goofy Gophers Mining Club, [GGMC].
 Keep your eyes peeled for any new pools looking like [GGMC](https://twitter.com/GGMC_nft/status/1650249711129968640?s=20)
     - Goofy Gophers Mining Club | SOLD OUT on Twitter - Twitter
     - “Miners have started to arrive in Iowa ⛏️ Soon, they'll be working day and night to power the GGMC and pour liquidity into #ADA ☀️🌙 #UtilityCNFT”